-Cycles, upward sweeps, collapses and ceilings
+Cycles, Upward Sweeps, Collapses and Ceilings

 Our project compares relative small regional systems with larger continental and global systems, thus we must abstract from scale in order to examine changes in the structural patterns of small, medium and large human interaction networks (Grinin 2006).
 That said, we are also interested in medium term change in the scale of polities and settlements.
 We are not considering very long-term trends in this discussion.
 When an interacting set of polities or settlements is the unit of analysis nearly all systems oscillate in what we may term a normal cycle of rise and fall - the largest city or polity reaches a peak and then declines and then this or another city or polity returns to the peak again.
 We call this a normal cycle of rise and fall.
 It roughly approximates a sine wave, although few cycles that involve the behavior of groups of humans actually display the perfect regularity of amplitude and period found in the pure sine wave.
-In Figure 1 the cycle of rise and fall is half way down the figure and is labeled "normal rise and fall".
-At the top of Figure 1 is a depiction of an upward sweep in which the size of the largest entity (state or city) increases by a factor of 2.
+In Fig. 1 the cycle of rise and fall is half way down the figure and is labeled 'normal rise and fall'.
+At the top of Fig. 1 is a depiction of an upward sweep in which the size of the largest entity (state or city) increases by a factor of 2.
 Such a sweep may be relatively rapid or may be slow, and Rein Taagepera (1978a) contends the speed of the rise is often related to the sustainability of the upsweep, at least in the case of empires.
 Taagepera notices that empires that rise more slowly tend to last longer than those that rise abruptly.
 When an upward sweep is sustained and a new level of scale becomes the norm we call this an upward sweep.
-When it is temporary and returns to the old lower norm we call it a "surge" (see the 2nd line from the top in Figure 1).
-We also distinguish between three types of decline, a "normal" decline which is part of the normal rise and fall cycle, a short-term collapse in which a decline goes significantly below what had been established as the normal trough, and a sustained collapse in which the new lower scale becomes the norm for some extended period of time.
+When it is temporary and returns to the old lower norm, we call it a 'surge' (see the second line from the top in Fig. 1).
+We also distinguish between three types of decline, a 'normal' decline which is part of the normal rise and fall cycle, a short-term collapse in which a decline goes significantly below what had been established as the normal trough, and a sustained collapse in which the new lower scale becomes the norm for some extended period of time.
 Jared Diamond (2005) has examined the complex causes of a large collection of collapses, though he does not rely on quantitative indicators of collapse and he often focuses on particular societies or settlements that collapsed while ignoring neighboring societies or settlements that rose.
+If intersocietal interaction networks (world-systems) had been his unit of comparison instead of single societies some of the cases he studied have been shown to be instances of normal rise and fall cycles rather than instances of system-wide collapse.
+A genuine collapse is when all the societies in a region go down and stay down for a long period.